zynksoftware/Zynk-Workflow/_docs/Peoplevox-Connector/Export-Report-from-Peoplevox.md

 _Required_
 The connection to the Peoplevox instance to use.
 See the [Connecting to Peoplevox](connecting-to-peoplevox) if you require more information on how to create/manage connections.

+### API Call Delay
+_Required_
+The number of seconds to wait between sending requests to the Peoplevox API, used when making multiple paged requests to export data.
+Defaults to 1.

+### Columns
+_Optional_
+By default all columns returned in the report will be included in the output file.
+You can optionally provide a list of columns to limit the amount of data returned.
+Note the columns must be as they are shown through the reporting in the Peoplevox web application e.g. `Salesorder number` for the `Despatch summary` report.

+### Created Since
+_Required_
+The date to use to limit the data returned, this is only used when Download All is set to False.
+Zynk will update the setting based on the information returned from the report.
+Defaults to the time when the task was added to the Workflow.

 ### Date Modified Field
 _Dependant_
 If you have Export All set to False this is date field to use on the report that Zynk will filter against.
 If Export All is set to True you do not need to update this field.
 Defaults to `Despatch date`.
 You will need to check the report you are exporting to find the column name of the field to use.